 For more information and support about Autism and Asperger’s syndrome please visit www.autism.org.uk

 Autism is a lifelong developmental disability that predominantly affects a person’s communication skills and relationships with other people.
-It is a spectrum condition meaning that there are similar challenges all people with autism will face but having autism will affect them all differently.
+It is a spectrum condition meaning that there are similar challenges that all people with autism face but having autism will also affect each of them differently.
 Some people with autism also have learning disabilities.
 Other difficulties that a person with autism could face include the following:

-• People with autism find often find it difficult to interpret verbal and non-verbal communication such as body language and reading facial expressions.
+• People with autism often find it difficult to interpret verbal and non-verbal communication such as body language and facial expressions.

-• Many people with autism have very literal understanding of language so may find it difficult to absorb things such as jokes and sarcasm
+• Many people with autism have a very literal understanding of language and so may find it difficult to absorb things such as jokes and sarcasm.

-• People with autism may become overloaded with information and need to be alone to process if in a situation with lots of others
+• People with autism may become overloaded with information and need to be left alone to process if in a situation with lots of other people.

-• Many people with autism take comfort in the familiarity of routines, for example eating the same food for lunch every day.
-Change in routine can be very distressing for some people with autism both emotionally and physically.
-It is advised that if there needs to be change in routine to prepare the person in advance.
+• Many people with autism take comfort in the familiarity of routines, for example: eating the same food for lunch every day.
+A change in routine can be very distressing for some people with autism both emotionally and physically.
+It is advised that if there needs to be a change in routine, that the person is prepared in advance.

 Down’s syndrome is a genetic condition and is caused by an extra chromosome in the cells.
 The condition isn’t inherited and occurs at the time of conception.